-- Save Finish Cancel help available for this - SAVE: saves information, but keeps the page open for additional information - FINISH: saves information and completes that section.
+- > SAVE: saves information, but keeps the page open for additional information - FINISH: saves information and completes that section.
 FINISH activates a summary text box that confirms that all necessary information for that page is completed.
 Clicking FINISH on a work page notifies CurricUNET to check the box to the left of the title within the Course Checklist and changes the color of the title to green.
 You can always go back and edit that section by clicking the appropriate title within the Course Checklist and then UNLOCK.